bcgov/digital-trust-toolkit/credentials/credential-bc-mines-act-permit.md

 [BC Mines Act Definitions](https://www.bclaws.gov.bc.ca/civix/document/id/complete/statreg/96293_01#section1)

-*  **Credential Holders**: BC Mines
+*  **Credential Holders**: These are the mining operators within BC
 *  **Mines Act Permit Holder**: A person and/or a company in whose name a Mines Act Permit Document is recorded in the division records
+*  **Major Mines**: Moderate- to large- scale mineral and coal mining operations, including sand and gravel pits, quarries, and placer mines.

 ## 2.2.
 Risk Assessment
 TBD